 How to Sort Multiple Columns of a Table with Excel VBA (2 Methods)

-In this article, I’ll show you how you can sort multiple columns of a table using VBA in Excel.
-You’ll learn to sort all the columns of a table based on both a single column and multiple columns.
+In this article, we will describe how to sort multiple columns of a table using VBA in Excel, based on both a single column and multiple columns.

 Sort Multiple Columns of a Table with Excel VBA (Quick View)